Tips for Getting an Interview at a PR Agency

 Take things a step further and find out what jobs with your amount of experience pay in PR.
 I interviewed someone recently who had no PR experience, yet wanted to be paid $10K over the going rate for the job because “she wouldn’t be able to pay her bills.”
 That is not a reason for an employer to pay you more.
 While I’m a big believer in not undervaluing yourself, you have to bring a lot of experience to an employer to make your case for higher pay.
 If you have no experience, part of the benefit of a first job is everything that you will learn.
 If you feel that your lack of experience should be overlooked, you need to send a very specific cover letter explaining why.

-4) Focus on your job experience and the value you will bring, not your personality: While it’s great to incorporate some of your personality into your cover letter, the bulk of it should showcase your experience and what qualities you will bring to the position.
+4) Less about what you want; More of what value you can bring: While it’s great to incorporate personality in your cover letter that might include your dreams and desires, the bulk of it should showcase your experience and what value you will bring to the position.
 Everyone says they are a team player.
 Everyone says they are meticulous.
-I want to know what experience you have that qualifies you to do the specific job, which leads me to…
+I want to know what experience you have that will help my company thrive, which leads me to…

 5) You aren’t researching the company: Anyone who sends me a generic cover letter is an automatic no. PR requires savviness, attention to detail, and resourcefulness.
 I know it’s tough out there trying to find a job, but you don’t just want any job.
 Make finding a job your full time job.
 Spend at least 30 minutes researching the top companies you want to work for and make it clear in your cover letter that you understand what the company does, who they represent and why you would like to join the team.
 Get specific.
 If you do this, you will be wayyyyy ahead of your competitors